-Reservations are essential for the stars; for some you have to set your speed-dial 60 days in advance and pray.
-Other ways to secure a seat are to eat an early or late lunch, arrive a half-hour before opening and line up with fellow foodies, or sit at the bar.
+Booking ahead is essential for the stars — and really for the popular non-stars, and the holes-in-the-wall, too — so mark your calendar at least 30 days in advance and keep calling.
+Other ways to secure a seat are to eat an early dinner or late lunch, arrive a half-hour before opening and line up with fellow foodies, or sit at the bar.

-Ways to save: If food is as essential to your faith as it is to San Franciscans', make your pilgrimage during Restaurant Week at the end of January.
-More than 100 of the city’s best eateries offer prix-fixe lunches and dinner that represent real bargains.
+Ways to save: If food is as essential to your faith as it is to San Francisco residents, make your pilgrimage during Restaurant Week (check the site for dates), when more than 100 of the city’s best eateries offer prix-fixe lunches and dinner that represent real bargains.
 At other times of year, save by having lunch rather than dinner.

 Ethnic and intimate eateries

-Where in the world do you want your taste buds to take you?
-Of course there’s North Beach’s Little Italy — touristy, yes, but don’t skip the focaccia at Liguria Bakery, brick-oven-baked there for 107 years.
-Or America’s oldest Chinatown, where you can savor heavenly dim sum at City View Restaurant.
-San Franciscans line up for the tea leaf salad at Burma Superstar and the carnita burrito at Taqueria San Francisco.
+Where in the world can your taste buds take you?
+Of course there’s North Beach, San Francisco’s Little Italy — touristy, yes, but don’t skip the focaccia at Liguria Bakery, brick-oven-baked there for more than 100 years.
+Or America’s oldest Chinatown, where you can savor heavenly dim sum at the numerous no-frills bakeries or sit down for an elevated meal in a stunning setting at Empress by Boon (hint: you can eat at the bar without a reservation).
+San Franciscans are not afraid to line up for food, and do for the tea leaf salad at Burma Superstar, croissants at Arsicault, and the carnitas burrito at Taqueria San Francisco.
 Fancy something more exotic?
-Try the Israeli-style sufganiyot at the kosher Frena Bakery, the blinchiki at Cinderella Russian Bakery and Cafe or the Middle Eastern samakeh harrah (whole rockfish, spicy walnut stuffing, tahini and pomegranate) at Tawla.
+Head to Japantown’s Waraku, serving superb ramen (veggie versions, too) since 2013.
+Try the Israeli-style sufganiyot at the kosher Frena Bakery, or the perogi at Cinderella Russian Bakery and Cafe.
+Better yet, sample your way around Salvadorian, Algerian and Senegalese fare inside La Cocina Municipal Marketplace.

 Food halls, food trucks and more